mirror/boost/boost/libs/ptr_container/doc/ptr_container.rst

 1. the stored objects are not shared, but owned exclusively, or
 2. the overhead implied by pointer pointers is inappropriate

 This library therefore provides standard-like containers that are for storing heap-allocated or `cloned <reference.html#the-clonable-concept>`_ objects (or in case of a map, the mapped object must be a heap-allocated or cloned object).
 For each of the standard containers there is a pointer container equivalent that takes ownership of the objects in an exception safe manner.
 In this respect the library is intended to solve the so-called
 `polymorphic class problem <faq.html#what-is-the-polymorphic-class-problem>`_.

 The advantages of pointer containers are

 1. Exception-safe pointer storage and manipulation.
 2. Notational convenience compared to the use of containers of pointers.
 3. Can be used for types that are neither Assignable nor Copy Constructible.
 4. No memory-overhead as containers of pointer pointers can have (see [11]_ and [12]_).
 5. Usually faster than using containers of pointer pointers (see [11]_ and [12]_).
-6. The interface is slightly changed towards the domain of pointers
-   instead of relying on the normal value-based interface.
+6. The interface is slightly changed towards the domain of pointers instead of relying on the normal value-based interface.
 For example, now it is possible for ``pop_back()`` to return the removed element.
 7. Propagates constness s.t. one cannot modify the objects via a ``const_iterator``

 The disadvantages are

-1. Less flexible than containers of pointer pointers
+1. Less flexible than containers of smart pointers like `boost::shared_ptr <../../smart_ptr/shared_ptr.htm>`_

 ================
 Acknowledgements
 ================

 The following people have been very helpful:

-- Bjørn D. Rasmussen for showing me his cr**** code that motivated me to start this library
+- Bjørn D. Rasmussen for unintentionally motivating me to start this library
 - Pavel Vozenilek for asking me to make the adapters
 - David Abrahams for the ``indirect_fun`` design
 - Pavol Droba for being review manager
 - Ross Boylan for trying out a prototype for real
 - Felipe Magno de Almeida for giving fedback based on using the library in production code even before the library was part of boost
 - Jonathan Turkanis for supplying his ``move_ptr`` framework which is used internally
 - Stefan Slapeta and Howard Hinnant for Metrowerks support
 - Russell Hind for help with Borland compatibility
-- Jonathan Wakely for help with GCC compatibility
+- Jonathan Wakely for his great help with GCC compatibility and bug fixes
 - Pavel Chikulaev for comments and bug-fixes

 ==========